Holistic Guidance for Occluded Person Re-Identification: Introduction

-In the literature, several authors have attempted to address the problem of occluded person ReID by using pedestrian detectors that can additionally refine person ROIs~\cite{occ_rcnn}.
-Other methods follow an intuitive solution of masking occluded regions and extracting occlusion aware features, or applying weights and masks to occluded regions~\cite{occ_pose_match,occ_pgfa}.
-Similarly, methods like~\cite{occ_mask} rely on a body mask to extract visibility cues, and extract occlusion-free features.
-Most of these methods require additional cues/supervision such as pose estimation and segmentation to help generate accurate masks.
-Moreover, these methods suffer from data bias, and depend strongly on the accuracy of additional systems like pose estimator to obtain pose maps. \cite{occ_mask, occ_pose_match}.
-In addition to computational complexity of ReID feature extraction for marching, extracting pose, segmentation or depth maps at run time will increases the computational complexity considerably.
+Several authors have attempted to address occluded person ReID by using pedestrian detectors that can additionally refine person ROIs~\cite{occ_rcnn}.
+Other methods follow an intuitive solution of masking occluded regions, extracting occlusion aware features, or applying weights and masks to occluded regions, applying body masks based on pose estimation, etc. ~\cite{gao2020pose,occ_pgfa, occ_mask}.
+With these state-of-the-art methods, the external mechanism for mask generation add a considerable time complexity during run-time.
+Unlike these methods, we propose a new method that only requires person identity labels as supervision and does not rely on additional supervision such as pose estimation.
+This provides robustness to occlusion in person ReID, yet lower complexity during inference.

-Unlike state-of-the-art methods, we propose a new method that uses only person identity labels as supervision, and does not rely on additional supervision nor increase the computation complexity during inference while being robust to occlusions.
-Our method is mainly inspired by the fact that the distribution of features learned from occluded and holistic\footnote{In the person ReID literature, the term "holistic" refers to image data that contains the full body of a person in both query and gallery sets.
-Holistic (or non-occluded) datasets like Market1501~\cite{market} have fewer occluded samples compared to the overall dataset size.} ReID datasets are different.
-Inspired by~\cite{dissimilar2,dissimilar1}, consider the dissimilarity space to capture the discrepancy between images in occluded and holistic datasets.
-Distributions formed by pairwise distances can efficiently describe the data collection and also in~\cite{dissimilar1} it has already been proven to be good at capturing data distributions.
+Our method is motivated by the fact that the distribution of features learned from occluded and holistic\footnote{In the person ReID, the term "holistic" refers to image data that contains the full body of a person in both query and gallery sets.
+Holistic (or non-occluded) datasets have fewer occluded samples w.r.t. the overall dataset size.} ReID datasets are different.
+The dissimilarity space can be regarded as space defined by dissimilarity coordinates, and CNN features are transformed into that space by computing pairwise matching distances for within-class and between-class samples in a given batch.
+It has been shown to successfully learn to separate feature representations for data that is noisy and overlapping~\cite{dissim_main, dissim_main2}.
+Occluded person ReID is a good example of a problem with class overlap.
+Inspired by~\cite{costa2020dissimilarity, dissimilar2,dissimilar1,dissim_main}, we consider the dissimilarity space to capture the discrepancy between images in occluded and holistic datasets.